vladdoster/open-issues-finder/README.md

 ## License

 Copyright © 2019–2020 Vlad Doster.
-This program is released under the ISC license, which you can find in the file [LICENSE.md](LICENSE.md).
+This program is released under the GPLv3 license, which you can find in the file [LICENSE](LICENSE).